krmayankk/kubernetes.github.io/content/en/docs/concepts/workloads/controllers/statefulset.md

 already attempted to run with the bad configuration.
 StatefulSet will then begin to recreate the Pods using the reverted template.

+####
+MaxUnavailable
+The maximum number of pods that can be unavailable during the update.
+Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
+Absolute number is calculated from percentage by rounding up.
+This cannot be 0.
+Defaults to 1.
+This field is alpha-level and is only honored by servers that enable the MaxUnavailableStatefulSet feature.
+This works for pod management policy of both OrderedReady or Parallel.
+In the former, ordering guarantees will be maintained.

 ## {{% heading "whatsnext" %}}